aimxhaisse/soir/www/docs/quickstart.md

 curl -sL https://soir.dev/install.sh | bash
 ```

-For now, only Mac OS with M processing are supported.
+For now, only Mac OS with M processors are supported.

 ## Your First Session